64

 • 29

 When they accuse you (or your younger relatives) of cheating, you should always say.
 "Fine, you can test me on the whiteboard with brand new questions, but if I do well, I want a recommendation letter (or I want an internship, or I want a pizza for the class)".
 Never let such an opportunity go to waste.
 And never trade something for nothing.
-Dec 6, 2021 at 5:31
+Commented Dec 6, 2021 at 5:31

 • 47